ABackerNINI/RCC/README.md

 ## Define your own template

-Before that, you may want to see the [Pre-defined Template](./doc/PredefinedTemplate.md).
+Before that, you may want to see the [Pre-Defined Template](./doc/PredefinedTemplate.md).

 You could add your own helper functions in `template/rcc_template.h`, or macros or include library you want to use or whatever.
 Remember to define functions as `inline`.